ifranc-r/SimpleMix/README.md

 It was built as a **front-end only demo** (HTML + CSS + JS, using the Web Audio API) to explore the idea of building audio mixes directly in the browser.

-## Why?

-**SimpleMix** is a lightweight **proof-of-concept**.
-It shows how far we can go with **pure client-side Web Audio API**, without servers, accounts, or heavy infrastructure.

-But this is only the beginning.
-The idea is to prepare the ground for a **full-stack audio mixing platform**, with:
-- file uploads (bigger than browser memory limits),
-- server-side rendering with **FFmpeg/SoX**,
-- authentication & user accounts,
-- permanent storage (local → S3 later),
-- background job queue (Symfony Messenger).

 ---

 ## Next steps (full version vision)